cwi-dis/cwipc_test/Samples/readme.md

 The `loot-110K-4tiles` and `loot-150K-4tiles` were created using the old method (outlined below).

-The `loot-600K-4tiles` dataset has been created using the newer `simulatecams` filter, it produces output that is closer to what a set of RGBD cameras would produce.
+The `loot-600K-4tiles` and `loot-600K-4tiles` dataset has been created using the newer `simulatecams` filter, it produces output that is closer to what a set of RGBD cameras would produce.
 Definitely not identical, but closer.

 The script to produce this set: